borbit/jquery.scraggable/README.md

 ### `dragstart`

-This event is triggered when dragging starts.
+This event is triggered when dragging starts (the scroll wheel begins to move).

 ### `drag`

-This event is triggered when the mouse is moved during the dragging.
+This event is triggered during dragging (when the when the scroll wheel is moving).

 ### `dragstop`

-This event is triggered when dragging stops
+This event is triggered when dragging stops (the scroll wheel finishes moving).

 ## Methods